Battle Ground Academy: History

 The Cox House, listed on the National Register of Historic Places, currently serves as the Battle Ground Academy Lower School.

 Battle Ground Academy was established in 1889, and it was named for its original location during the Civil War Battle of Franklin.

 The first campus was erected at the corner of Columbia Avenue and Cleburne Street.
 S. V. Wall and W. D. Mooney were chosen as the first to lead the new academy.
 In 1902, the original school building burned at which time the school was relocated to Columbia Avenue in Franklin.

 BGA was established to educate boys originally and girls began to attend some time later.
 The school operated as a day school though students came from outside the local area to attend.
 They boarded in private homes until the first dormitory was built in 1922.
 At this time, BGA evolved to become a boarding and day school.

 After the construction of the first dormitory, the decision was made to change to an all-male student body.
 The departure of the last girl students in 1929 ushered in a half-century when BGA was a boys' school.

 In the early 1970s, the boarding program was phased out.
 BGA once again welcomed girls to its student body.
 At present, the female enrollment accounts for approximately 50 percent of the student body.

 In 1996, the location of the Battle Ground Academy Upper School changed to the current site on Ernest Rice Lane (off of Mack Hatcher Parkway).
 In 2003, the Middle School joined the Upper School on the Glen Echo campus.
 Additionally, in 1998, Battle Ground Academy acquired the former Harpeth Academy.
 This became the BGA Lower School on Franklin Road.
 In 2024, BGA began its pre-K program, the Early Learning Center.
 Currently, the school operates at three physical campuses and has four divisions: the Early Learning Center, Lower School, Middle School, and Upper School.

+One of the school's greatest traditions is "The Tug" starting in 1935, which is a student population wide tug of war over the Harpeth River ever single year amongst the school's two societies Greers and Platos.
+Once joining Battle Ground Academy, each student is assigned one of the societies that they will carry on with them for the rest of their lives.